microsoft/Phi-3CookBook/md/03.Inference/AIPC_Inference.md

 - Customization: Developers can fine-tune CUDA settings for specific tasks, which can lead to optimal performance.
 - Limitations: However, CUDA's dependency on NVIDIA hardware can be limiting if you want broader compatibility across different GPUs.

-### Choosing Between DirectML and CUDA:
+### Choosing Between DirectML and CUDA

 The choice between DirectML and CUDA depends on your specific use case, hardware availability, and preferences.
 If you're looking for broader compatibility and ease of setup, DirectML might be a good choice.
 However, if you have NVIDIA GPUs and need highly optimized performance, CUDA remains a strong contender.
 In summary, both DirectML and CUDA have their strengths and weaknesses, so consider your requirements and available hardware when making a decision

 ### **Generative AI with ONNX Runtime**

 In the era of AI , the portability of AI models is very important.
 ONNX Runtime can easily deploy trained models to different devices.
 Developers do not need to pay attention to the inference framework and use a unified API to complete model inference.
 In the era of generative AI, ONNX Runtime has also performed code optimization (https: //onnxruntime.ai/docs/genai/).
 Through the optimized ONNX Runtime, the quantized generative AI model can be inferred on different terminals.
 In Generative AI with ONNX Runtime, you can inferene AI model API through Python, C#, C / C++. of course,Deployment on iPhone can take advantage of C++'s Generative AI with ONNX Runtime API.

 [Sample Code](https://github.com/Azure-Samples/Phi-3MiniSamples/tree/main/onnx)